 Sources

 The claims and patterns in this post draw on the public, primary sources below.
-Where the post cites a specific number, the source is named in line.
-Where the post describes a pattern, the source describes the regulatory frame or the public data behind it.
+Where a specific number appears, the source is cited in line.
+Where a pattern is described, the source covers the regulatory frame or the public data behind it.

 - FTC Final Rule Banning Fake Reviews and Testimonials.
 Federal rule effective October 21, 2024 covering incentivised, paid, and AI-generated reviews.